WonderBoyHub/rpi-steam/README.md

 ```bash
 sudo reboot
 ```
-Your Pi will now boot directly to the gaming menu!
+Your Pi will now boot directly to GeForce Now!

 ## 🎮 Usage

 ### Gaming
-1. **Boot** - Your Pi automatically starts the gaming launcher
+1. **Boot** - Your Pi automatically shows a welcome message
-2. **Choose** - Select "GeForce Now" or "Steam Big Picture"
+2. **Start** - Click OK to launch GeForce Now in kiosk mode
-3. **Play** - Log in and start gaming
+3. **Play** - Log in to your GeForce Now account and start gaming
+4. **End Session** - After gaming, choose to restart, shutdown, or exit

 ### System Access
 - **Emergency Exit**: Press `Ctrl+Alt+X` to access terminal